How to get £1 tickets to UK attractions on universal credit – 2026

 Martin Mere Wetland centre – Lancashire

 This wetland centre always makes a great day out.
 With lots of space to wander, and many different species of birds you are sure to discover something new every time you visit.
-With proof of universal credit adult tickets are £5 each for adults and £3 for kids.
+With proof of universal credit adult tickets are £6 each for adults and £4 for kids, including a donation.
 You can find all the info here.
 Tickets are valid for up to 6 people and must be booked online in advance.

 Other fun days out

 If you aren’t on universal credit there are other ways you can enjoy great days out for less.
-Not everyone who isn’t on benefits can afford days out either.
+Sometimes those who aren’t receiving benefits struggle to afford days out too.
 Like I already said, they’re expensive!
 Be sure to utilise free museums, play areas etc. There are other ways you can save on paid days out though.
 These schemes below can help you save, so it’s worth checking if you are eligible for any of these.

 Is Shrek's adventure good